TURKEYS ARE HERE! SHOP OUR PASTURED TURKEY!

 I won’t deny it.
 Sugar is one of the most over-consumed foods in the American diet.
 But, for someone who (mostly) eats a clean healthy diet, including his/her ice cream choices, a nice treat should be enjoyed from time to time.
 So, we’ll just keep the word “healthy” in quotes.

-Of course, getting homemade ice cream from your small grass-fed farmer would be the absolute best option (we currently have vanilla, chocolate, and strawberry in stock).
+Of course, getting homemade ice cream from your small grass-fed farmer would be the absolute best option (we currently have raw cow ice cream and raw goat ice cream).
 However, life is short, and I know you might shop at the store sometimes.

 Here are three things to look for in a “healthy” ice cream: